-HRBA is the approach by which human rights can be protected in clinical and organizational practice by adherence to the FREDA principles [20].
-The usefulness of these principles is that they form the basics of good clinical care that should be integrated into what clinicians already do on a daily basis.
-It is important to highlight that these principles "are used to inform decisions, not to determine them", and that the five FREDA principles are interdependent and should not be considered separately [20].
-They may often overlap but should be considered together.
-This means that in any particular situation, all five principles must be considered, but the weight given to each principle in reaching a particular conclusion can vary, and will depend on the issues under consideration.
+HRBA is the approach by which human rights can be protected in clinical and organizational practice by adherence to the FREDA principles.20 The usefulness of these principles is that they form the basics of good clinical care that should be integrated into what clinicians already do on a daily basis.
+It is important to highlight that these principles "are used to inform decisions, not to determine them," and that the five FREDA principles are interdependent and should not be considered separately.20 They may often overlap but should be considered together.
+This means that in any particular situation, all five principles must be considered aparticular conclusion can vary and will depend on the issues under consideration.

-For the purpose of this paper, we have applied the five FREDA principles, considered to underpin all international human rights treaties.
-In Table 1 and Table 2 we provide a brief explanation of each of the FREDA principles, reference the relevant article(s) from the European Convention on Human Rights (ECHR) Act 2003 that are most relevant to that principle, and we provide examples of how these values can be promoted and incorporated into clinical nutrition practice (Fig. 1).
+For the purpose of this article, we have applied the five FREDA principles considered to underpin all international human rights treaties.
+In Tables 1 and 2, we provide a brief explanation of each of the FREDA principles, reference the relevant article(s) from the European Convention on Human Rights Act 2003 that are most relevant to that principle, and we provide examples of how these values can be promoted and incorporated into clinical nutrition practice (Figure 1).